Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Anirban Roy, Briland Hitaj and Karan Sikka for their comments and feedback.
-This research was developed with funding from DARPA under the XAI program.
-The views, opinions and/or findings expressed are those of the authors’ and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government. \fi
+This research was developed with funding from DARPA under the \reva{Explainable AI (XAI)} program.
+The views, opinions and/or findings expressed are those of the authors’ and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government. \footnote{Authors have no conflict of interest}